lamjohnson/cs651_final_project/README.md

 Other:
 - Master should authenticate members joining party
 - Master should have cached file containing the party password, which all members agree on before hand for join the party, and all invited members

+Completed:
+- Periodic heartbeats for worker and master
+- Automatic script run on boot